aconz2/aconz2.github.io/_posts/2017-10-07-New-Laptop-Review.md

 ## Closing

 The only thing I wish is that the keyboard was the same as before but that's something I can live with.
 If you're in the market for a laptop, check out Dell Outlet for a Latitude.

+## Update 2024-04-19

+Reviewing old posts and saw this was from 2017 wow.
+Laptop is still in great condition.
+Replaced the battery (F3YGT from ifixit) 2022-11 and also the charging port (8GJM9) 2024-01